amirrezaask/rows2map/README.md

 # row2map

-row2map creates a map from sql.Row
+row2map creates a map from sql.Rows